 Students should work with their advisers to ensure selection of courses best-suited to their educational and career objectives.
 Please see Regulations section of the catalog for additional information.

 All SJMC majors must successfully complete SJMC core and requirements for their major.

 |INTD 025 - Bulldog Foundations||1|

 |JMC 030 - Mass Media in a Global Society||3|

 |JMC 041 - Financial Fundamentals for Communication Professions||1|

 |JMC 055 - Digital Strategies||3|

 Some majors in the School of Journalism and Mass Communication require other non-SJMC courses.

-Entering first-year SJMC majors should enroll in JMC 030 (Mass Media in a Global Society), JMC 031 Multimedia Lab, and a First Year Seminar.
-Other classes aimed at satisfying general education requirements should be taken for a total of 15 or 16 credit hours.
+Entering first-year SJMC majors should enroll in JMC 030 (Mass Media in a Global Society), JMC 031 (Multimedia Lab), a First Year Seminar, and INTD 025 (Bulldog Foundations).
+Other classes aimed at satisfying general education requirements should be taken for a total of 14 or 16 credit hours.

 In the second semester of the first year, SJMC majors should meet with their SJMC adviser to choose from among the introductory SJMC classes, including: